IBMStreams/streamsx.sttgateway/GRADUATION_STATUS.md

 - [ ] :white_check_mark: Project has samples and instructions to help users get started easily
   * Status: Multiple working samples exist
 - [ ] :large_orange_diamond: Sufficient testing
   * Status: Scale tests for an UDP parallel width of 1200 were completed.
 If a higher number of parallel channels needs to be supported, then that testing has not yet been done.
-In addition, a thorough functional and scale testing of this toolkit with the IBM Watson STT on IBM Cloud Private (ICP) is still pending.
+In addition, functional tests were completed with the IBM Watson STT on IBM Cloud Pak for Data (CP4D).
 - [ ] :white_check_mark: Instructions on how to get started with development and contributing to project
   * Status: Clear description exists to get started with this toolkit.
 - [ ] :white_check_mark: Website that contains information and documentation of the project